 Electrical signals are applied to an array of such electrodes.
 Droplets are moved by turning the voltage on and off in succession across adjacent electrodes.
 The same mechanism can be used to dispense, merge, and mix droplets.
 These basic operations become the building blocks to perform biochemical reactions.
-DMFB technology reduces the volume of fluid, and so generally reduces the cost, compared to technology like liquid-handling robotics43.
-It has been studied extensively in academia44, and in recent years, has been applied for specific tasks in industry45.
+DMFB technology reduces the volume of fluid, and so generally reduces the cost, compared to technology like liquid-handling robotics 39.
+It has been studied extensively in academia 40, and in recent years, has been applied for specific tasks in industry 41.
 However, it is fair to say that DMFB remains a niche technology.
-Scaling down the size of the droplets and increasing the grid dimensions, so increasing the number of droplets on the device, is an expensive proposition in terms of research and development46.
+Scaling down the size of the droplets and increasing the grid dimensions, so increasing the number of droplets on the device, is an expensive proposition in terms of research and development 42.

 We are working with proprietary DMFB technology that Seagate, a leading storage technology company, is developing.
-It is of a much greater scale than has been previously demonstrated with very large grid sizes - millions of electrodes.
-This technology is not the focus of this paper.
+It is of a much greater scale than has been previously demonstrated with very large grid sizes - millions to billions of electrodes.
+The technology is not the focus of this paper.
 Nevertheless, the concepts that we present for DNA storage are predicated on it.
 In particular, we formulate algorithms to tackle the routing of large numbers of droplets in parallel across Seagate's DMFB platform.
 Achieving high data throughout, in terms of DNA storage units synthesized per unit of time, is the main objective.